 The United States is in the midst of a national opioid crisis that has substantial health, economic, and societal costs.
 In 2017, more than 47,000 Americans died from drug overdoses related to prescription and illegal opioids – an almost two-fold increase compared to opioid-related deaths a decade earlier (2007).
 The epidemic is widespread, with nearly every state having experienced increases in opioid-related deaths since 2000.
 ED visits for opioid overdoses rose 30% from July 2016 through September 2017.
 The associated costs are borne disproportionately by public insurance: in 2015, public insurance covered a total of 72.1% of opioid-related inpatient stays (31.9% Medicare, 40.2% Medicaid) and 60.6% of opioid-related ED visits (16.1% Medicare, 44.5% Medicaid).
 Medicare has experienced the largest annual increase in the number of opioid-related hospital stays over the past two decades, and currently pays for one-third of opioid-related hospital stays.
 Nationally, Medicare beneficiaries with OUD cost 1.6 times more ($15,464 PBPY in 2017) than Medicare beneficiaries without OUD ($9,558 PBPY in 2017).

-The statute stipulates that a maximum of 20,000 applicable beneficiaries may participate in Value in Treatment at any given time, and makes available $10,000,000 from the Federal Supplementary Medical Insurance Trust Fund under section 1841 of the Act available each of fiscal years 2021-2024 for demonstration payments.
-Specifically, as required by statute, Value in Treatment will create two new payments for OUD treatment services furnished to applicable beneficiaries participating in the demonstration program:
+The statute stipulates that a maximum of 20,000 applicable beneficiaries may participate in Value in Treatment at any given time, and makes available $10,000,000 from the Federal Supplementary Medical Insurance Trust Fund under section 1841 of the Act available each of fiscal years 2021-2024 for care management fees and incentive payments under Value in Treatment.
+Specifically, as required by statute, Value in Treatment created two new payments for OUD treatment services furnished to applicable beneficiaries participating in the demonstration program:

 - A per beneficiary per month care management fee (CMF), which the participant may use to “deliver additional services to applicable beneficiaries, including services not otherwise eligible for payment under [Title XVIII]”; and

-Services furnished under Value in Treatment must be based on an applicable beneficiary’s individualized OUD treatment plan, aligned with OUD treatment services defined in statute, and have a reasonable expectation of improving or maintaining the health or overall function of applicable beneficiaries.
+Services furnished under Value in Treatment must be based on an applicable beneficiary’s individualized OUD treatment plan, aligned with OUD treatment services defined in statute and with other services furnished to the beneficiary for purposes of treating his or her OUD, and have a reasonable expectation of improving or maintaining the health or overall function of applicable beneficiaries.

 The following applicable beneficiaries and eligible participants are eligible to participate in the demonstration: